How to Hire the Right Candidate in 2026: A Complete Practical Hiring Guide

 Step 8: Use Behavioural Questions

-Behavioural questions help you understand how a candidate acted in
+Behavioural questions help you understand

-real situations.
-Past behaviour is often a useful indicator of future
+how a candidate acted in real situations.
+Past behaviour is often a useful

 Use the STAR Method